 Since it is the bride and groom who are the ministers of the sacrament of marriage, it is essential that you are comfortable with the ceremony and take an active part in planning the liturgy.
-Christina Kuenzi, from our staff, is responsible for helping you plan the music for your wedding.
-Normally, our cantors and Christina are the musicians for all parish weddings.
+Pam Herbert, from our staff, is responsible for helping you plan the music for your wedding.
+Normally, our cantors and Pam are the musicians for all parish weddings.
 She will help in the selection of any other musicians you desire.
 You are responsible for contacting her three-four months before your wedding.
-Please call Christina at 262-754-0160 or email ckuenzi@hanb.org
+Please call Pam at 262-754-0160.